OCA/maintainer-tools/CONTRIBUTING.md

 * `static/`: contains the web assets, separated into `css/`, `js/`, `img/`, `lib/`, ...
 * `views/`: contains the views and templates, and QWeb report print templates
+* `templates/`: if you have several web templates and several backend views you can split them here
 * `wizards/`: wizard model and views
 * `examples/`: external files